-How many fouls have a double-minor penalty as an option?
+How many infractions have a double-minor penalty as an option?
 Name them?
 Where can you find this quickly in the rule book?

-Four fouls have double-minor penalties as an option.
-Butt-ending, Head-butting, High-sticking, and Spearing.
-Also a second failed Coach's challenge will be assessed with a double-minor penalty (delay of game).
+Five infractions have double-minor penalties as an option.
+Butt-ending, Headbutting, High-sticking, Spearing and Delaying the Game (subsequent failed Coach's Challenge).
 Refer to Table 4.